mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Utoland.md

 # ATTITUDES

 Due to the current social and political climate on Utoland, attitudes vary greatly.
-Whilst many people oppose the [[Federation of Arden]]’s takeover of Utoland, others have welcomed it.
+Whilst many people oppose the [[Federation of Arden]]'s takeover of Utoland, others have welcomed it.
 The economy is certainly improving but many feel this has come at the cost of personal freedoms.

 # LAWS